-One round of public consultations has been carried out.
+Two rounds of public consultations have been carried out.
 During the first round, the Initial Assessment report for A458 was released for public comment between 13 March 2002 and 28 April 2002.
 Four submissions were received in response to the public consultation.
 Two submitters supported the proposal to amend the Food Standards Code to widen the existing permission for glucose oxidase.
 Two submitters disagreed with the application and proposed that the status quo be maintained.
 A table elaborating the comments from public submissions from the two rounds is included as an attachment to this report (Attachment 2).
+A second round of public consultation during Draft Assessment was held from 18 August 2002 until 21 September 2002.
+Three submissions received were positive (Attachment 2).